lyoun009/zendesk-urls/README.md

 #### ``subject_line.py``
 - used for getting the subject line of a ticket
 - input: a Zendesk query
-- output: a 'links.txt' file of ticket subjects
+- output: a 'results.csv' file of ticket subjects

 ## Known Limitation(s) / Planned features